Guru-Guna/C-Pattern/README.md

 ## Algorithm:
 Step 1:
-Create a class.
+Start the execution, create a class.

 Step 2:
-Use nested for loop.
+Declare the required integer variables.

+Step 3 :
+Initialize the value of the variable as 0 for i and j.

+Step 4 :
+Enter the limits and initialize a for loop for the concept of pascal's triangle.

-Step 3:
+Step 5 :
-End the for loop.
+Stop the execution..

 ## Program: